DesmondJS/Library_Management_System/README.md

 3) Calculate students with the same book
 4) Display warned students
 5) Calculate total book borrowed, overdue books and fine

+*First read the file of students and book to get the data for the list